Zebrozkii/Doctor-Lookup/README.md

  A web application that lets the user enter a certain medical information or a name and get back information using a API.

 ## Specifications
+* Input: "Smith"
+* Output: A list of Doctors with the name "Smith" appear with address, phone number,and website.

 ### Setup Instructions